cpt-max/Docs/Migrating shaders to ShaderConductor.md

     return x - floor(x/m) * m;
 }
 ```
-If you need specific behaviour for negative numbers it might get more complicated than this.
+If you need specific behavior for negative numbers, it might get more complicated than this.
 <br>
 <br>